About us

 Nick Trull

-Nick joined RePollinate in 2021 as a consultant for the Beds for Bees project, which he had previously pilotted with Leigh for On the Verge in Stirling.
+Nick joined RePollinate in 2021 as a consultant for the Beds for Bees project, which he had previously piloted with Leigh for On the Verge in Stirling.
 He has since taken on the role of Manager at RePollinate and is keen to use his background in wildlife gardening, community conservation and educating on biodiversity to expand the reach and impact of the Charity.

 ‘I am thrilled to be acting as a voice for pollinators and their conservation through RePollinate.
 I draw a lot of encouragement from the potential for pollinator conservation to also help to address other issues in society, such as the need to rejuvenate community spaces, improve food production, and the enrichment of learning and community-building experiences.
 I am excited to develop projects with colleagues that highlight these multiple wins.’